mjs/imapclient/README.rst

 - Convenience methods are provided for commonly used functionality.
 - Exceptions are raised when errors occur.

-Python versions 2.6, 2.7, 3.2 and 3.3 are officially supported.
+As of version 0.10, Python versions 2.6, 2.7, 3.2 and 3.3 are
+officially supported.

 Why IMAPClient?
 ---------------